paco23ch/data_science_capstone/README.md

 The input data for this project are images of different sizes.
 We have dog images and people images.
 The dog images are split in three sets train, validation and testing.

 ## 1.2.
 Problem Statement
-We need to be able to take an input image and using a model identify the race with a test/validation precision of 80% at least
+We need to be able to take an input image and using a model identify the race with a test/validation precision of 80% at least.
+The application should be able to tell if there is a person in the picture and let them know the similarity to a given dog breed and the potencial feature overlaps.
+If it's a dog, it should tell the user the breed and the certainty with which the model was able to predict.

 ## 1.3.
 Metrics
 - We will use accuracy as the reference metric.
 We will use the predictions vs. the actual labels on the train, test and validation sets to determine the effectiveness of the algorithm.